phoniks2k/pxlya/README.md

 - The HTML for SocialMedia logins is in src/componets/UserAreaModal.js , delete stuff from there if you don't need it
 - The HTML for the Help Screen is in src/components/HelpModal.js

 Canvas specific configuartion like colors and cooldown is in `canvases.json` for all canvases.
+The titles and descriptions of the canvases are also in `src/canvasesDesc.js` for translation reasons.
+Changing them requires a rebuild.
 Meaning of some values:

 | Key    | Description                                       |